 Whether you cook something sweet or savory, fresh ginger (Zingiber officinale) has a traditional place at the winter table.
 And, potted ginger is so easy to grow!
 Contained gingers grow fast for fresh, flavorful roots in any season.

 Ginger is wonderfully easy to grow as a potted house plant for a sunny window.
 Start with a spacious container with bottom drainage.
-Then fill the pot with fertile Black Gold Natural & Organic Potting Mix, leaving at least 2 inches of head space at the top of the pot for watering.
-Ginger likes soil with a slightly acid pH between 5.5 and 6.5, so consider adding a little Black Gold Peat Moss Plus to increase soil pH.
+Then fill the pot with fertile Black Gold Natural & Organic Potting Mix, leaving at least 2 inches of headspace at the top of the pot for watering.
+Ginger likes soil with a slightly acid pH between 5.5 and 6.5, so consider adding a little Black Gold Peat Moss Plus to decrease soil pH.

 Sourcing Ginger Plants